Bug report #1807

 Of note, many of those layers having the problem are newly added ones since I switched over to QGIS-1.1.
 Most of the project was originally done in QGIS-1.0, but I was getting annoyed at the glitches in it (Mainly per ticket #1806), hence decided to upgrade.
 According to QGIS, I can't go back now, because of the changes in the file structure or some such.
 That might be something to try and see if it's not setting a bit properly, or still having some elements of the QGIS-1.0 file structure intact.

-#5 Updated by kumba - about 11 years ago
+#5 Updated by kumba - over 11 years ago

 My only other working machine is my Gentoo Linux server, and it doesn't not utilize any of the X11 software.
 It runs purely headless, with remote shell available if I need it for something.
 I don;t even keep a keyboard, mouse, or monitor hooked up to it 95% of the time.
 Re-rigging it to test this will take a very long time, since I'd have to compile all the necessary elements from source code, and my time has been very limited lately (which is one reason why all these quirks have been bugging me lately -- I only have a few hours each night to work with this).